IvaanTorres/api-real-time-chat-app/README.md

 - Jest and SonarQube
 - Docker environments
 - CI/CD with Docker and GitHub Actions
-- Deploy Continuous to Heroku
+- Deploy Continuous to Railway
 - ENV config
 - Use of ESlint and Husky (Git hooks)